 Q. How did Raja Rammohan Roy try to stop the practice of sati?

 By the early nineteenth century, as many British officials had also begun to criticise Indian traditions and customs.
 They were therefore more than willing to listen to Rammohun who was reputed to be a learned man.
-In 1829, sati system banned.
+In 1829, sati was banned.

 Q. Discuss the role of Ishwarchandra Vidyasagar as the social reformer.